FBI warns 'armed protests' being planned at all 50 state capitols and in Washington DC - KTVZ

 ABC News was first to report the FBI bulletin.

+The government, meanwhile, held Continuity of Government Operations — a standard practice in the event that someone tries to disrupt the transition that took on new urgency in light of threats surrounding this year’s inauguration.

+According to a senior administration official, the interagency rehearsal aimed to ensure a seamless chain of command in the event of a national emergency in the days leading up to the inauguration and on that day itself.
+Monday’s rehearsal focused heavily on “readiness in the event that somebody tries to disrupt or stop the inauguration,” the official said.

-Calls for new protests in Washington and states across the country have law enforcement bracing for more possible violence in the coming days after rioters stormed the US Capitol last week leaving five people dead, including a Capitol Police officer.
+The calls for new protests in Washington and states across the country have law enforcement and local officials bracing for more possible violence in the coming days.

+“Trumpism won’t die on January 20,” said Bowser, who has asked Trump and acting Homeland Security Secretary Chad Wolf to declare a pre-disaster declaration for DC.
+The White House said in a statement Monday night that Trump approved the emergency declaration requested by Bowser.

+The mayor had told CBS’ “Face the Nation” on Sunday that she will also ask the Department of Homeland Security to begin a “national special security event” timeline sooner than planned, as well as include the US Capitol in their coverage area for the inauguration.

 “Now that it happened people will take it much more seriously,” the official said, referring to last week’s violence.
 “Now, the planners, they are all going to take it much more seriously.”